Lower School at Senesh

 Music

 At Senesh, music is a source of pleasure and joy, a way to build community and a window into understanding and celebrating the world.
 Students develop listening and focusing skills through musical mindfulness practices.
-We integrate musical explorations into math, science,
+We integrate musical explorations into math, science, language and Jewish studies curriculum to complement and reinforce academic coursework.
+From a young age, students are immersed in the concepts of rhythm, beat, melody, pitch and harmony.

 Physical Education